 - The beginning of the episode.
 Riker is in Sickbay again.
-Nurse Ogawa delivers a pretty funny opening line: "So why were you rolling around in Cyperion cactus?"
+Nurse Ogawa delivers a pretty funny opening line: "So why were you rolling around in Cypirion cactus?"

 - When Picard asks Data what he'll transform into, and Data responds, "I believe you will also de-evolve into an earlier form of primate... possibly similar to a lemur or pygmy marmoset."

-- The last two lines in the episode, summing up just how weird the events of said episode were:Crusher: (Barclay) transformed into a spider, and now he's had a disease named after him.
+- The last two lines of the episode, summing up just how weird the events of said episode were:Crusher: (Barclay) transformed into a spider, and now he's had a disease named after him.

 Troi: I think I better clear my calender for the next few weeks.